multiscale-cosim/HPC4Neuro/README.md

 intricate details of distributed training, proper distribution of training/validation data is only possible via MPI programming.

-The `slns.distribution` module provides a high-level interface for data distribution with MPI, without the explicit need to write MPI code on the user's part.
+The `hpc4ns.distribution` module provides a high-level interface for data distribution with MPI, without the explicit need to write MPI code on the user's part.
 The following examples show what the module does, and how it can be useful.

 #### Examples

-**Note:** All examples are available in the `slns.examples.distribution` package.
+**Note:** All examples are available in the `hpc4ns.examples.distribution` package.

 Consider the following code that defines a simple function which returns a list of files read from a given directory.